junxit/us-congress-bills-110/bill.md

     - **(B)** 13 times the individual’s average weekly benefit amount for the benefit year.
   - **(2)** *Weekly benefit amount* For purposes of this subsection, an individual’s weekly benefit amount for any week is the amount of regular compensation (including dependents’ allowances) under the State law payable to such individual for such week for total unemployment.
 - **(c)** *Special Rule*
-  - **(1)** *In general* Notwithstanding any other provision of this section, if, at the time that the individual’s account is exhausted, such individual’s State is in an extended benefit period (as determined under paragraph (2)), then, such account shall be augmented by an amount equal to the amount originally established in such account (as determined under subsection (b)(1)).
+  - **(1)** *In general* Notwithstanding any other provision of this section, if, at the time that the individual’s account is exhausted or at any time thereafter, such individual’s State is in an extended benefit period (as determined under paragraph (2)), then, such account shall be augmented by an amount equal to the amount originally established in such account (as determined under subsection (b)(1)).
-  - **(2)** *Extended benefit period* For purposes of paragraph (1), a State shall be considered to be in an extended benefit period if, at the time of exhaustion (as described in paragraph (1))—
+  - **(2)** *Extended benefit period* For purposes of paragraph (1), a State shall be considered to be in an extended benefit period, as of any given time, if—
     - **(A)** such a period is then in effect for such State under the Federal-State Extended Unemployment Compensation Act of 1970;
     - **(B)** such a period would then be in effect for such State under such Act if section 203(d) of such Act—
       - **(i)** were applied by substituting “4” for “5” each place it appears; and